-A weakening of radiation, especially X-ray radiation, occurs through ionisation (photo effect) or scattering processes.
+Attenuation of radiation, especially X-ray radiation, occurs via ionization (photo effect) or scattering processes.

 Safety measures for X-ray equipment in

-The most important safety measures for lowering patients’ exposure to radiation during X-ray treatment is keeping them at a greater distance to the source of radiation.
-This not only applies to the distance from the focus of the tubes, but also to the distance from the useful beam field in the air and the patient’s volume located in the useful beam, which emits intensive stray radiation.
+The most important safety measure for lowering patients’ exposure to radiation during X-ray treatment is keeping them at a greater distance from the source of radiation.
+This precaution not only applies to the focusing distance of the tubes but also the distance from the useful beam field in the air and the patient’s volume in the useful beam, which emits intense stray radiation.

-One cause for the decrease in intensity upon increasing the distance lies in more frequent interaction between the photons in the air.
-The resulting weakening, however, is generally insignificant and only amounts to 5 % of the useful radiation in the air for 100 kV tube voltage and 2 mm AI total filtration, for example.
+The decrease in intensity with increased distance is explained by the more frequent interaction between the photons in the air.
+The resulting weakening, however, is generally insignificant and only amounts to 5% of the useful radiation in the air for 100 kV tube voltage and 2 mm AI total filtration, for example.

-The lead equivalent of a substance is the thickness of a lead layer that has the same weakening effect as the observed material in the actual thickness.
+The lead equivalent of a substance is the thickness of a lead layer that has the same attenuating effect as the observed material in the actual thickness.

-Example: 100 kV of X-ray radiation weakens a 12 cm thick brick wall as much as 1 mm of lead.
+Example: A 100 kV of X-ray radiation weakens a 12-cm-thick brick wall as much as it weakens 1 mm of lead.
 This brick wall thus has a lead equivalent of 1 mm.

 Lead rubber is also frequently used to protect against radiation.
-This protective effect depends on the lead equivalent and radiation quality (useful or stray radiation, tube voltage, filtration).
-Lead rubber weakens X-ray radiation down to a few per cent.
+The protective effect depends on the lead equivalent and radiation quality (useful or stray radiation, tube voltage, filtration).
+Lead rubber attenuates X-ray radiation down to a few percents.